hossein73/CarWashRoyal/README.md

 # CarWashRoyal
-An Car washing system for manager car wash's.
+An Car washing system for manage the car wash's.